Croluy/DoggoReportBot/README.md

 ---
 When running the bot be sure to set the variable `bot_test` to `false` in "*[index.js](https://github.com/Croluy/DoggoReportBot/blob/master/index.js#L20)*".
 That will deny the bot from skipping some initial steps that I've preferred ignoring during development process.<br>
-I have excluded some files when uploading the project to GitHub.
-Those include data I won't disclose publicly for obvious reasons.<br>
-You might need to recreate at least the *.env* file in your local machine after you clone the repository.<br>
-It includes crucial data:
-- bot's token;
-- ID and full name of the bot's owner;
-- bot's ID;
+This will also create 2 JSON files on your local machine:<br>
-- ID of the log channel;
+- blacklist.json --> it saves a list of all users banned from the bot;
-- name of the channel this bot is linked to.<br>
+- admins.json --> this file saves a list of all the admins of the bot.

+Do **NOT** delete or manually modify these files unless you know what you're doing!<br>

+If you have messed up any of those files and can't restore them, you will have to fully reset them:
+1. Stop the bot execution if it's currently running;
+2. Delete both `blacklist.json` and `admins.json` files;
+3. Make sure `bot_test` variable in "*[index.js](https://github.com/Croluy/DoggoReportBot/blob/master/index.js#L20)*" is set to `false`;
+4. Run the bot again.

+After executing this steps the two files will be restored, but all the previous saved infos (such as admin or banned users) **will be lost**.<br>
+You will have to promote again all the users you want as admins and ban again all users you have previously banned.

+---
 All the messages that the bot sends to users and admins are stored in "*[BotReplies.json](https://github.com/Croluy/DoggoReportBot/blob/master/BotReplies.json)*".<br>
 The JSON is organized following a Tree Structure where the roots are `functions` and `index` and each of them represents a JS file ("*[index.js](https://github.com/Croluy/DoggoReportBot/blob/master/index.js)*" and "*[functions.js](https://github.com/Croluy/DoggoReportBot/blob/master/functions.js)*").<br>
 Both roots have a list of children named the same as that file's functions where messages are sent from the bot to anyone.
-This allows the project to be more organized.
+This allows the project to be more organized.<br>

-When you run the bot for the 1st time, it will create 2 files on your local machine:<br>
-- blacklist.json --> it saves a list of all users banned from the bot;<br>
-- admins.json --> this file saves a list of all the admins of the bot.<br>

-Do **NOT** delete or manually modify these files unless you know what you're doing!
+If you wish to edit some of those messages, ideally you should only be editing `BotReplies.json` avoiding to create bugs inside the other files where functions are implemented.
 <br>

 ## 🧬 Features